-In order to complete an undergraduate minor in Portuguese and Brazilian Studies, students must take at least five courses (a minimum of 15 credits) by selecting courses from the Portuguese and Brazilian Studies Minor Course List (see below).
+In order to complete a minor in Portuguese and Brazilian Studies, students must take at least five courses (with each course taken for a minimum of 3 credits) by selecting courses from the Portuguese and Brazilian Studies Minor Course List (see below) or in consultation with the Director of Undergraduate Studies.
 Among these courses, the core course PORT 2800 – Perspectives on Brazil and one course at the advanced level (3000 and above) are required.
 A minimum grade of B- will be required for courses to count toward the minor.
 Courses not on the list may be approved by petition only.
-Courses on Latin America or other topics with a Brazilian, Portuguese, or Lusophone African component may be counted toward the credit requirement upon consultation with the faculty advisor.
+Courses on Latin America or other topics with a Brazilian, Portuguese, or Lusophone African component may be counted toward the credit requirement upon consultation with the Director of Undergraduate Studies.
 Language competence must be demonstrated by successfully completing PORT 2020 or its equivalent.
 Language instruction below the 2010 level may not be counted toward the credit requirement.
-Please note that courses taken as part of a study abroad program in Brazil or Portugal (maximum two courses) will count towards meeting the above requirements.
+Please note that courses taken as part of a study abroad program in Brazil or Portugal (maximum two courses) may count towards meeting the above requirements.

 Courses in the Department of Romance Studies